User Guide

 | Dual | 26+ | Runs Dictation + Classic concurrently and intelligently merges results.
 Best accuracy for custom vocabulary with natural punctuation. |

-When using the Dual engine, enable Accuracy Over Speed in the Speech Engine menu to wait longer for Classic engine results before merging.
+When using the Dual engine or Hush Touch Local AI, enable Accuracy Over Speed in the Speech Engine menu to wait longer for the Classic companion engine to stabilize before finalizing.
 This can improve vocabulary capture at the cost of slightly slower output.

 Smart Text Features